-At March 31, 2023, the Company's Canadian subsidiary benefits from a line of credit of \$500,000, and the Italian subsidiary benefits from a 400,000 Euros (\$588,000) line of credit.
-At March 31, 2023, \$500,000 was drawn on the Canadian facility and 399,196 Euros (\$587,253) was drawn on the Italian facility.
-The credit facilities both bear interest at variable rates which is the bank's prime rate plus 1%, therefore, 7.45% for the Canadian facility and 8% for the Italian facility.
+At June 30, 2023, the Company's Canadian subsidiary benefits from a line of credit of \$500,000, of which \$332,189 was drawn on this faculty.
+The Italian subsidiary previously benefited from a 400,000 Euros line of credit which was paid in full and extinguished in June 2023.
+The Canadian facility bears interest at a variable rate which is the bank's prime rate plus 1%, therefore, 7.95%.
 There are no imposed financial covenants on the credit facilities.